sarantium/grid/docs/syntax.md

 ### Simultaneous movement

 Activity can move simultaneously in multiple routes.
-And some routes repeat themselves iteratively in cycles
+And some routes repeat themselves iteratively in cycles.

 A busy product manager could easily be juggling a variety of simultaneous and iterative activity.